Nonac/PIMS/Report/System_design/README.md

         }]
 }
 ```

+#### "status"
-In the "data_type": "web_register" json file, we didn't have the status field at
+In the "data_type": "web_register" json file, we didn't have the **"status"** field to
+ begin with.
+Instead, we only had a boolean attribute "is_success"
-the beginning.
-We only have Boolean fields to determine if the registration is successful.
+  to determine whether the registration is successful.

 ```
 {